shawngiese/restbot/README.md

 # starter-node-bot

 ## Overview
-A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with botkit

-Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
+Node.js based Slack bot with botkit.
+This bot is hosted with [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
 The Slack API documentation can be found [here](https://api.slack.com/).

 ## Assumptions
 * You have already signed up with [Beep Boop](https://beepboophq.com) and have a local fork of this project.